jeraman/LL-Experiment-01/research/circuits.md

 **Sidenote 2:** Need to study how to make the BLE connection more reliable & straightforward (e.g. no need of external Adafruit's or MidiMttr app).

 ## Connecting the button
 Regarding [Arcade buttons I use](https://www.adafruit.com/product/3489), there are two pairs of connectors: one pair for controlling the LEDs, another for using the button itself.
-For the LED connectors, [specification](https://www.adafruit.com/product/3489#technical-details-anchor) says there is no need to use resistors so that it is possible to connect the button directly to the 5v and GND (these have built-in 1k resistors).vFor the button, you can follow [this basic tutorial ](https://www.arduino.cc/en/Tutorial/Button) in order to read the button inside Arduino.
+For the LED connectors, [specification](https://www.adafruit.com/product/3489#technical-details-anchor) says there is no need to use resistors so that it is possible to connect the button directly to the 5v and GND (these have built-in 1k resistors).
+For the button, you can follow [this basic tutorial ](https://www.arduino.cc/en/Tutorial/Button) in order to read the button inside Arduino.
 Here, I used a 10k resistor.

 I've modified this demo to work with the LEDs: if the button is pressed, the LED will light up.
 The code is [here](./sketches/arcade-button-LED/arcade-button-LED.ino).